 - are listed on the student’s Western Australian Statement of Student Achievement

-- may contribute towards the breadth-and-depth requirement of the WACE
+- may contribute towards the depth requirement of the WACE

 - may contribute towards the C grade requirement of the WACE.